A Personal Tragedy

-In July of '89, three American children of the late Alva J. Marley put to rest some questions that always were unanswered.
-With the assistance of the 103 Rescue Unit based in Gander, Newfoundland, three of the family members, along with Francis Walsh a resident of Stephenville, had the opportunity to visit the crash site.
+In July of '89, three American children of the late Alva J. Marley put to rest some unanswered questions.
+With the assistance of the 103 Rescue Unit based in Gander, NL three of the family members along with Francis Walsh, a resident of Stephenville, had the opportunity to visit the crash site.

 Dixie, Marley's daughter says, "The first knowledge the family had of the crash was when they were awakened by the doorbell at 6:30 a.m. ( California time ) by a news reporter asking for a picture of Marley to run in the paper with the news of the crash.
 The news had come on the radio during the night, but the family had been in bed and had not heard it."

-Marley's wife, Mabel, was in shock for quite some time and when she was offered to fly her and family to Newfoundland to the services held in a plane over the site, she refused to go.
-The visit to Crash Hill brought back many memories for everyone.
+Marley's wife, Mabel, was in shock for quite some time and when she was offered a flight for her and her family to Stephenville for a service held in a plane over the site, she refused to go.
+The 1989 visit to Crash Hill brought back many painful memories for everyone.

 The following spring, one portion of the mountain was blasted to cover up what had been left of the wreckage.
-The graveyard, with thirty-nine white crosses and a brass plaque, on the top of the hill, is the only evidence of the plane crash.
-Over the years the gravesite had received some damage by the elements; Some crosses had fallen down, and some were covered by moss which clings to the rock at the location.
-The 43 years had taken its toll on the deterioring wooden crosses, so it was time for the site to be fixed up.
+The graveyard, with thirty-nine white crosses and a brass plaque on the top of the hill, is now the only evidence of the plane crash.
+Over the years the gravesite suffered some damage by the elements.
+Some crosses had fallen over and some were covered with moss.
+The 43 years had taken its toll on the deterioring wooden crosses, so it was time for the site to be attended to.

 Refurbishing Crash Hill

 Maj.
 Grant Smith and his unit decided they would refurbish the crash site.
-The crew worked for three days reconstructing the gravesite as close to its pristine condition as it could possibly get.
+The crew worked for three days reconstructing the gravesite as close to its pristine condition as possible.
 All new crosses were made.
 Nameplates on the old crosses were all retrieved and attached to the new crosses.

 Even today some feel the crash to be somewhat of a mystery.
-Some say they may have taken the wrong circle leaving the base, but whatever the case may be, the site is at final rest.
+Some say they may have taken the wrong circle leaving the base, but whatever the case may be, the site remains the final resting place for the victims.